close

 Level of Encryption

 The next possible reason for poor internet speed or latency is the level of encryption put in place.
 Any VPN service is as good as the level of encryption it offers.
 Encryption is the process of making the transmissions private and secure.
-If the encryption is not properly executed, users will likely experience latency.
+If the encryption is not executed correctly, users will likely experience latency.

 Internet Speed Offered by the ISP

 All other factors become irrelevant if the internet service provider (ISP) has not offered the internet speeds the user is looking for.
 Users must ensure that the internet speed they are paying for is the speed they are getting.
-To assess this, there are numerous speed test tools present online.
+To assess this, numerous speed test tools are available online.
 Users can test their internet connection with their help to know the actual internet speed they are getting.

 What Affects Internet Speed?

 A VPN service’s primary job is to encrypt the communication traveling to and from a device.
 All other functions are secondary to it.
 That being said, if users subscribe to VPN services such as Ivacy VPN, the speed decrease they might experience will be negligible.
-A VPN service will affect the internet speed at times.
+A VPN service can occasionally affect internet speed.
 And it is the same reason that causes the users to experience latency.

 On the flip side, there is a possibility that a VPN service will make the internet faster instead of slowing it down.
-Some users might be experiencing ISP Throttling without having any knowledge of it.
+Some users might be experiencing ISP Throttling without realizing it.
 ISP Throttling is when the ISP restricts the internet speed on a specific platform to increase it on other websites.

 Fortunately, Ivacy VPN is a VPN service that can counter ISP Throttling.
-By enabling its subscribers to connect to remote VPN servers that are less crowded, users can experience a faster internet connection with the help of a VPN service.
+By enabling its subscribers to connect to less crowded remote VPN servers, users can experience a faster internet connection with the help of a VPN service.

 Run a Speed Test